Table of Contents:

 |dal1||district residency required; only district voters nominate in primary, all county voters elect for each seat in general election|

 |dal2||district residency required; all county votes for each seat, for both nomination (primary) and general election|

 What’s the best system for local representation?

-Good Government groups such as the NC League of Women Voters have supported single-member districts for local bodies such as county commissions for many years.
+Good Government groups have supported single-member districts for local bodies such as county commissions for many years.
 In this system, each county is divided into several equal-population districts, each with one commissioner who is elected by the voters in that district.
 A variation on this system adds 1-2 commissioners elected at-large county-wide, which can provide better representation of broadly shared interests.

 Single-member districts allow for better representation of the different groups in the county and ensure that major groups within the electorate have a strong voice on the council.
 This is especially important where groups with varying interests are geographically concentrated in particular parts of the county (whether those groups are defined by income levels, race, ethnicity, urban vs. rural, or other factors).